freedomofpress/securedrop/docs/journalist.rst

 To decrypt and view documents or messages, return to your **Persistent** folder.
 All key actions are initiated by double-clicking:

-- Double-clicking archives in ZIP or gzip format will open the "File Roller" application, which allows you to extract the contents.
+- Double-clicking archives in ZIP or gzip format will open the "Archive Manager" application (called "file-roller" on the command line), which allows you to extract the contents.

 - Double-clicking files that end in ``.gpg`` will attempt to decrypt the contents to the same directory.
-If you have configured a passphrase for your *Submission Key*, you will be prompted for it.
+If you have configured a passphrase for your
+  *Submission Key*, you will be prompted for it.

 - Double-clicking decrypted messages or documents will attempt to open them in a